haruki-nguyen/.dotfiles-windows/README.md

 ---

-**Note:** Some applications (e.g., Microsoft Office) may require manual installation.
+**Note:** Some applications (e.g., Microsoft Office, DaVinci Resolve) may require manual installation.
 The scripts provide guidance where automation is not possible.